Source–message–channel–receiver model of communication: Treatment

-The source is presented with various choices when formulating the message.
+The source is presented with many choices when formulating the message.
 They concern the elements and the structure of both code and content.
 They include choosing which code to use, which information to express, and how to express it.
 The treatment corresponds to how the source decides in these cases.
 It reflects the style of the source as a communicator.
 This affects whether the chosen content and code are appropriate to the situation, the receiver, and the channel.
-For example, part of the job of a newspaper editor is to determine the treatment of the article by deciding how to express the ideas and how to arrange the sentences to make sure that they are easily understandable for the intended audience.
+For example, part of the job of a newspaper editor is to determine the treatment of the article.
+They do this by deciding how to express the ideas and how to arrange the sentences to make sure that they are easily understandable for the intended audience.
 In the case of cinema, the movie director has a similar task in deciding how to translate the screenplay into a movie.

 Channel

-For Berlo, the term "channel" has a wide meaning since it refers both to the vehicle of an idea, to the carrier of this vehicle, and to the processes that transfer the idea into the vehicle and then back into an idea.
-Berlo explains the channel in analogy to getting from one shore of a river to the other: one needs a boat (vehicle), water (vehicle carrier), a dock to enter the boat, and a second dock to leave it on the other side.
+For Berlo, the term "channel" has a wide meaning.
+It refers both to the vehicle of an idea and to the carrier of this vehicle.
+But it also includes the processes that transfer the idea into the vehicle and then back into an idea.
+Berlo explains the channel in analogy to getting from one shore of a river to the other.
+The boat is the vehicle and the water is the vehicle carrier.
+Additionally, docks are needed on both sides to enter and leave the boat.
 In the case of oral communication, the docks are mechanisms of speaking and hearing, the soundwave is the vehicle corresponding to the boat, and the air is the vehicle carrier corresponding to the water.
 Berlo identifies the term channel with all of these components but puts the main emphasis on the vehicle and the vehicle carrier.
 This takes the form of a discussion of the sensory processes involved in communication.
 They correspond to the five senses used to decode messages: seeing, hearing, touching, smelling, and tasting.

 The transmission is not restricted to one channel and may use several channels simultaneously.
 For example, a speaker may use their hands to give visual clues to the audience.
-Using several channels simultaneously tends to increase the effectiveness of communication by promoting the receiver's understanding of the subject.
+This tends to increase the effectiveness of communication by promoting the receiver's understanding of the subject.
 The choice of the right channel affects successful communication.
 For example, a classroom teacher has to decide which contents to present orally, by talking about them, and which ones to present visually through books.
 The choice also depends on the receiver whose decoding skills may be better for some channels than for others.